leweyg/ndscene/README.md

     stack_pose   :list[NDTensor] = None
     stack_values :list[NDTensor] = None

-    # NDTensor/JSON conversions:
-    ensure_tensor(obj) -> NDTensor: pass # given a tensor or JSON result, ensure that the object is NDTensor configured. ensure_data(obj) -> NDData: pass # given an JSON result, return a typed NDData wrapper if it isn't already. json_object(data:NDTensor|NDData) -> dict: pass # given a tensor return a JSON-stringify-able result.

     # Core API (NDTensor only):
-    set_result(to :NDTensor): pass # set the destination tensor, and uses update semantics if provided.
-Returns new result if result is None push_pose(pose: NDTensor, unpose :NDTensor): pass # pushes a transform onto the stack (on the right), if pose is not provided, and unpose is provided, then the inverse of unpose will be pushed, otherwise it will be ignored. apply_data(data :NDTensor): pass # concatenates the data to existing input data given the current transform stack. pop_pose(): pass # pop the transform
+    ndBegin(to :NDTensor, per_input=True): pass # set the destination tensor, and uses update semantics if provided.
+Returns new result if result is None ngPush(pose: NDTensor, unpose :NDTensor): pass # pushes a transform onto the stack (on the right), if pose is not provided, and unpose is provided, then the inverse of unpose will be pushed, otherwise it will be ignored. ndConcat(data :NDTensor): pass # concatenates the data to existing input data given the current transform stack. pop_pose(): pass # pop the transform
     get_result() -> NDTensor: pass # returns the data transformed by the poses

+    # NDTensor/JSON conversions:
+    ensure_tensor(obj) -> NDTensor: pass # given a tensor or JSON result, ensure that the object is NDTensor configured. ensure_data(obj) -> NDData: pass # given an JSON result, return a typed NDData wrapper if it isn't already. json_from(data:NDTensor|NDData) -> dict: pass # given a tensor return a JSON-stringify-able result.

     # NDObject Extensions:
     apply_children( obj :NDObject ): pass # walks the children calling pushPose/applyData/popPose as appropriate.